yfu1116/learning-sos/note.md

 **4. about %run and 'variable' not defined**

-- SoS starts an external sos process, execute the workflow and displays the output in the notebook.
-- The workflow is executed independently and does not share any variables in the SoS kernel.
+- %run means SoS is executed independently and does not share any variables in the SoS kernel.
 ```
 %run